 Screening is a free and simple procedure used to identify potential health or developmental problems in infants and young children who may need a health assessment, diagnostic assessment or educational evaluation.
 Screening in early childhood supports children's readiness for kindergarten and promotes health and development.
 Screening may link families to free early learning opportunities and resources such as Head Start, Early Childhood Family Education, prekindergarten programs, Early Learning Scholarships or home visiting programs.
+Screening includes vision and hearing, height and weight, immunization review, large and small muscles, thinking, language and communication skills as well as social and emotional development.

 Early Childhood Screening (ECS) by a school district or evidence of a comparable screening by a non-school provider (e.g., Head Start, Child and Teen Checkups/EPSDT or a health care provider) is required for entrance in Minnesota’s public schools between age 3 and kindergarten, or within the first 30 days of kindergarten.
 However, it is best to screen between the ages of 3 and 4, so that any health or developmental concerns may be addressed early.